PostgREST/postgrest-docs/api.rst

 Setting Response Headers
 ------------------------

 PostgREST reads the ``response.headers`` SQL variable to add extra headers to the HTTP response.
-Stored procedures can modify this variable.
+User-defined functions can modify this variable.
 For instance, this statement would add caching headers to the response:

 .. code-block:: sql